Varun-Patkar/ETHPROOF-Advanced-Varun-Ass2/README.md

 # Insurance Provider - ETHPROOF Advanced Varun Ass2
+This is an Insurance Provider Contract for 2 types of users.
+It is an application of DeFi.
+I have included 2 branches.
+The main branch is the submission which contains only the contracts.
+The UI branch contains the UI part but there were many issues with it, like transferring some liquidity to each contract deployed by Insurance Factory in case of lossful events.
+I will try and finish this after completing the course.

 P.S.
 I had added the README file when editing on the UI branch but forgot to put it in the main branch😅
 ## Problem Statement